Audition Songs for The Marvelous Wonderettes – By Character

-If you’re looking for audition songs for The Marvelous Wonderettes, it’s best to choose a pop/rock song from musical or non-theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for The Marvelous Wonderettes, it’s fitting to choose a pop/rock song from musical theatre or non-theatre repertoire that aligns with the show’s tone and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because The Marvelous Wonderettes features songs from the 1950s and 1960s, the audition songs below are from those eras as well.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.